A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Related Work

 \subsection{Brain-Inspired Navigation}

 A number of studies were investigated to solve the SLAM problem with biologically inspired methods.
-Milford et al. proposed \emph{RatSLAM}~\cite{milford2004ratslam} to utilize the pose cell network to perform loop closure detection and solve the SLAM problem based on a camera sensor.
+Milford et al. proposed \emph{RatSLAM}~\cite{milford2004ratslam} to utilize the place cell and head direction cell model to perform loop closure detection and solve the SLAM problem based on a camera sensor.
 Experimental results in~\cite{milford2008mapping,yu2019neuroslam} also show the applicability of their proposed system in large-scale scenarios.
 Zhou et al.~\cite{zhou2017brain} employed the ORB features for the camera sensor to improve loop closure detection when mapping.
-Tian et al.~\cite{tian2013rgb} proposed an RGB-D sensor-based SLAM method with the pose network, and \emph{BatSLAM}~\cite{steckel2013batslam} combined the mapping module of \emph{RatSLAM} and a sonar sensor to solve the SLAM tasks.
+Tian et al.~\cite{tian2013rgb} proposed an RGB-D sensor-based SLAM method with the path integration model, and \emph{BatSLAM}~\cite{steckel2013batslam} combined the mapping module of \emph{RatSLAM} and a sonar sensor to solve the SLAM tasks.
 However, in the related literature, it is rare that studies have focused on biologically inspired SLAM approaches using \LiDAR sensors.